globaltravelreport/global-travel-report/content/articles/1-explore-manila-with-qatar-airways-your-australian-gateway.md

 ---
-title: '''Explore Manila with Qatar Airways: Your Australian Gateway'''
+title: 'Explore Manila with Qatar Airways: Your Australian Gateway'
 summary: >-

   ### Discover Manila: A Guide for Australian Travelers Flying with Qatar